 Does technology have anything to do with business?
 There are a lot of technology experts that feel their only job is keeping the technology running.
 Among many technologists there is very little understanding of how the technology they are managing is benefiting or hurting the organization.
+The job of the modern network architect is to integrate the technology with the corporate culture in a way that expands the productivity and hence the profitability of the organization.
+Understanding this means stepping away from the technology and looking hard at the company’s vision, strategy, goals and tactics.
+As a Seattle IT Consultant I see this problem all the time.

 To understand the CEO of any organization means understanding strategy vs tactics.
 C-Level executives are trying to think strategically and the rest of us are thinking tactically.
 Strategically the C-level executive creates the long term goal.
 The tactical thinker is thinking about how to accomplish that goal.
 The tactical thinker doesn’t care about the reason for the long term goal or objective.
 The tactical thinker is only thinking how to I accomplish the goal.